Deck Review: Gourmet Tarot

 The art style is slightly cartoony and really eye-catching – it reminds me of graphic novels, which makes sense as it *looks* to me (from their Facebook page) like the artist draws a lot of Animesque-type figures.
 This gives the whole deck a friendly, cheerful kind of vibe.
 I think it would be great for reading for strangers (especially at a food-based event) as it’s very warm and approachable.
 And here’s the bonus card, as promised – a Fortune Cookie!
 Normally I’m not the biggest fan of bonus cards, as I think the Tarot is designed to be a complete, holistic system and is therefore pretty perfect as is, but even my traditionalist old heart finds this one pretty endearing.

 Here are some of my favourite cards from the Gourmet Tarot.
 The Fool is, obviously, an egg, and I think The Fool kinda has to be an egg in a food-based deck?
 It’s just so on the nose it would feel wrong to pick anything else!
 The egg is the perfect representation of new beginnings, creation, the start of a journey; as well as innocence, and, yes, foolishness.
 The unbroken oval of the egg also mirrors the number ‘0’, and Rachel Pollack points out that the number zero is like an egg, full of life, getting ready to hatch.
-Ebeggin describes The Fool as “the Zero, the cosmic egg from which anything and everything can hatch”.
+Or as Ebeggin puts it, The Fool is “the Zero, the cosmic egg from which anything and everything can hatch.”

 The Ace of Swords is depicted by a single olive pierced by a sharp metal skewer.
 Associated with the goddess Athena, as well as the patron of human culture, Aristaeus, Greek Mythology considered the olive to be a sacred symbol of wisdom.
 The guidebook explains that “an olive on a metal skewer symbolises the clarity and precision of thought required to achieve break-throughs“.